Body Image

 My approach goes beyond symptom management.
 Together, we’ll explore what lives underneath the food rules, the body checking, the pressure to disappear or control.
 We’ll look at what shaped your relationship with your body and how that’s impacted your sense of self.

-Simple 3-step process without any complications
+3-steps to Start without any complications

 1.